 - Where does the change need to happen?
 Within the refugee regime or in the wider structures around it?
 In which regions or institutions?
 At what levels?

 - Who should be responsible for change?
 What role might governments, international organisations and agencies, civil society and refugees play in promoting change?

 - How do we get from here to there?
 A key question.
 Lofty aspirations are important, but set against the reality of refugee responses and global politics what is feasible?

 Open Panels: Any topic relevant to the RLI

 Our open panels addressed ANY topic of law, policy and practice concerning refugees, IDPs, stateless persons or forced migrants.
 They offered an open platform for a broader range of high-quality research in this field.
 These panels engaged with law, policy or practice at the international, regional, national or local levels and in a range of countries or regions.

-For a full list of the presentation, please see here.
+For a full list of the presentations, please see here.